neckerio/RHCE/Objective_7/Security/README.md

 2. **uri:** module can be sent from control node or remote node; both can work but if sending from remote nodes, be sure they have appropriate permissions, settings etc. Easier to just send it from localhost
 3. Apparently, _vsftpd_ won't allow a user to login without a shell from /etc/shells when using _pamd/vsftpd_
 4. It is very useful to understand the difference between active and passive modes as well as the difference between the command and data port for ftp [^ftp] [^redhat]
-5. nf_conntrack modules may also be something to read up on.
-6. It seems I will have to use passive mode OR disable stuff in lftp [^redhat2] [^lftp]
+5. It seems I will have to use passive mode OR disable stuff in lftp [^redhat2] [^lftp]
-7. ansible all -a "setsetbool tftp_home_dir 1" may also be necessary
+6. nf_conntrack modules may also be something to read up on.

 ---